andortizg/BaDCaT/Readme.md

     * ESP12 modem based on zimodem, effective speed of 57600 bps.

-    * Ducasp's telnet compatible and with all its functionalities (fast ANSI decoding, files download...)
+    * Ducasp's telnet compatible and with all its functionalities (fast ANSI decoding, file downloading...)

     * Possibility of running telnet client on the cartridge itself.